THE COLIN F. BURROWS INTERNATIONAL SCHOLARSHIP REPORT

-I am Dr. Willy Mwangi Edwin a veterinary surgeon, teaching and practising in the University of Nairobi Veterinary school, Kenya.
-I am also one of the recipient of the 2019 Collins F. Burrows international scholarship that facilitate veterinarians across the world to attend the Veterinary Meeting and Expo (VMX) in Orlando, Florida.
+I am Dr. Willy Mwangi Edwin a veterinary surgeon, teaching and practicing in the University of Nairobi Veterinary school, Kenya.
+I am also one of the recipient of the 2019 Colin F. Burrows international scholarship that facilitate veterinarians across the world to attend the Veterinary Meeting and Expo (VMX) in Orlando, Florida.

 I can only describe my participation in VMX 2019 as a life and professional changing experience.
 The fact that the convection brought together over 17,000 attendees all drawn from different professional and cultural background meant that it was a prime platform for networking.
 Throughout the meeting, I was able to meet and interact with many veterinarians, researchers and other key industry players.
 This networks I believe will go a long way in changing veterinary practice and training in Kenya as well as the entire East Africa region.